Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand, 2011.

 Vismodegib (trade name Erivedge™) is a hedgehog pathway inhibitor that was approved in 2012 for the treatment of advanced and metastatic BCC.
 In 2015, sonidegib was also approved for the treatment for advanced basal cell carcinoma.

-A number of other experimental therapies targeting molecules of the HH signalling pathway are in early stages of investigation and development.
+Other therapies targeting molecules of the HH signalling pathway are under development.

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.